Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What are the benefits of CSR for companies?

-• CSR can boost your company’s public image.
+• CSR can improve your company’s public image.
 A positive reputation is priceless to businesses.
 Successful companies deliver high-quality products and services at a good value and provide excellent customer service and after-sales support.
 Adding involvement in civic causes can take a company’s public image to the next level.
 CSR shows consumers you care about your customers and the world.
 Companies that market green innovation initiatives enjoy positive media coverage, further strengthening their business reputation.

 • CSR can help you streamline operations and reduce costs.
 Companies that focus on reducing waste save money.
-For example, moving from printing reports to digital reports helps companies save on paper and ink costs while reducing the trash they send to the landfill.
+For example, moving from printing reports to digital reports helps companies save on paper and ink costs while reducing the trash they send to landfills.
 Upgrading to energy-efficient equipment and HVAC systems can save the company on utility bill costs, and using lighter-weight packaging saves money on shipping costs.

 • CSR encourages innovation.
 Generating consumer goodwill and reducing emissions takes creativity and innovation.
 Companies implementing CSR practices may invest more in R&D or solicit customer feedback for eco-friendly ideas about new products, raw materials, services and processes.
 Additionally, when you invest in employee training and professional development, your team is more likely to devise innovative solutions to business problems.